LiuZiyuan-CS/TinyTrafficNet/README.md

-# TinyTrafficNet
+# TrajectoryPrediction

-**Notification: We will organize and open the source code after the paper reviewed**
+**Notification: We will organize and open the source code after the paper is reviewed**

 ## Software Requirement